-If a preconfigured setup file is not available for your machine, select SAMPLE.STP.
-If you're using the Demo version of the software, you can use the default parameters in SAMPLE.STP.
-If you're using the live version of the software and running your machine tool, you'll need to configure the setup file for your machine.
-Please refer to Initial Setup section of this manual for more details.

-- 3. Choose All Coordinates from the View menu to make sure all four coordinate systems are displayed. - 4.
+- 2. The configuration wizard will appear.
+Answer the questions in the wizard to create a default setup file for your machine.
+If you're using the Demo version of the software, you don't need to do anything else here.
+If you're using the live version of the software and running your machine tool, you'll need to finish configuring the setup file for your machine.
+Please refer to Initial Setup section of this manual for more details. - 3.
+Choose DRO:All Coordinates from the View menu to make sure all four coordinate systems are displayed. - 4.
 Choose Viewports from the Configuration menu.
 Set the View On checkboxes so only the following viewports are displayed: Z, XY, and XYZ.